wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 }
 ```

-> Note: This snippet is written against the **Shopping (Swift 6)** demo module (`@testable import Shopping`) so it stays copy-paste accurate for that target.
-In your own app, substitute your module name, types, and mocks.

-> Note: If the action was built with the variadic initializer or array-literal syntax (where all closures are async), all states will be yielded by the async iterator and `synchronousStateActions` will be empty.
+> If the action was built with the variadic initializer or array-literal syntax (where all closures are async), all states will be yielded by the async iterator and `synchronousStateActions` will be empty.
 The approach above works for both creation styles.

 ### Testing Error Handling